 How to Spot and Prevent Bullying in The Workplace - HRDQ

-When you think of the term bullying, you likely think of schoolyard antics; children pushing and shoving, taunting, insulting one another; while this behavior is damaging, it's also typical in schools worldwide.
+When you think of bullying, you likely picture schoolyard scenes: children pushing, shoving, taunting, and insulting one another.
+While damaging, this behavior is common in schools worldwide.

-However, you might not realize that bullying doesn't simply stop when individuals graduate from high school.
-It changes, it evolves, but it still exists throughout adult culture just as much as in childhood life.
+However, bullying doesn't stop when people graduate from high school.
+It changes and evolves, but it still exists in adult culture as much as it does in childhood.

-There has been a growing awareness of bullying in adult culture over the last decade.
-More and more individuals and companies are learning about the problems it poses, and are looking for ways to solve the problem at its source.
+Over the last decade, awareness of bullying in adult culture has grown.
+More individuals and companies are learning about its problems and looking for ways to address them at the source.

 "It's just teasing; get over it."